hiimvikash/DSA-EndGame/02.  Algorithms/07. Searching & Sorting/04. Count Squares/README.md

 ### **So By seeing thought1 we can say we will find out the sqrt(N-1) by this concept of floor(N-1)+1.**
 - ## Now we see Array is Not Given How we will find floor from array ?
     1. value in any Index i = Math.pow(i+1,2) agree ?
-    2. we will use the concept of infinite array to find range index of start and end.
+    2. we will use the concept of infinite sorted array to find rangeIndex of our key between start and end.
 ```java
 class Solution {
     static int countSquares(int N) {